w3ds-docs/w3ds-docs/Requirements/PlatformAuth.md

 # Platofrm/Adapter/Post-Platform Authentication
+⚠️ This document requires refactoring.
+It mixes requirements and design.

 ## Problem statement
 We need to align the authentication model and expirience of a post-platform with that of a person.